dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

-For the duration of the interactive session with a project, interactively created definitions, objects, and any resultant warnings are layered onto the project’s compiler database.
+For the duration of the interactive session with a project, interactively created definitions, objects, and any resultant warnings are layered onto the project's compiler database.
 During an interactive session, these items will be available in the project window and browser.
 You can think of them as being like any definition or object, with the exception that they do not come from a source file.